leod/posh/README.md

 `posh` is a type-safe OpenGL ES 3.0 wrapper library with the aim of making graphics programming enjoyable.
 `posh` consists of a graphics library (`posh::gl`) and a shading language (`posh::sl`), which are tightly integrated in a single crate.

+If you want to learn more about the concepts used by `posh`, check out our [blog post](https://leod.github.io/rust/gamedev/posh/2023/06/04/posh.html).

 ## Status

 `posh` is in an early alpha stage.